uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "An individual, organization, or group of individuals or organizations responsible for [the] creation, realization, [and/or] manufacture" of the platform edition (Lee et al. 2024; IFLA 2009)

-Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the developer.
+Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the developer(s).

 *text input field* [R][+]